fastify/fastify-oauth2/README.md

 })

-// This is the new endpoint that initializes the OAuth2 login flow fastify.get('/login/facebook', {}, (req, reply) => {
+// This is the new endpoint that initializes the OAuth2 login flow
+// This endpoint is only required if startRedirectPath has not been provided fastify.get('/login/facebook', {}, (req, reply) => {
   fastify.facebookOAuth2.generateAuthorizationUri(
     req,